JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 Operations can then be applied on each group using one of the following functions:
 * `combine`: does not put restrictions on number of rows returned per group;
-  the returned values are vertically concatenaded following order of groups in `GroupedDataFrame`; it is typically used to compute summary statistics by group;
+  the returned values are vertically concatenated following order of groups in `GroupedDataFrame`; it is typically used to compute summary statistics by group;
   for `GroupedDataFrame` if grouping columns are kept they are put as first columns in the result;